apleus/ci_data/README.md

 TOMORROW:
 - clean newest data file for each product with pydantic (prep)
+    - script that puts data in dataframe, formats text, runs through validators
+    - write pydantic validators
+    - convert to csv
-- connect to aws db (redshift, or RDS?)
+- connect to aws db (redshift, or RDS?) (load csvs)
 - create reviews table and adds new data files to reviews table in aws db
 -